ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 One of the following:

-- Status `200`.
+- Status 200.
   - Header: `Content-Type: application/cbor`
   - Body: SCITT_Receipt
-- Status `404` - Invalid Entry ID or registration pending or failed.
+- Status 404 - Entry not found.
-  - Error `NotFound`
+  - Error code: `NotFound`

 The retrieved Receipt may be embedded in the corresponding COSE_Sign1 document in the unprotected header, see TBD.